 Being authentic on social media is one of the most effective ways to build a digital community, and it’s become a growing influencer marketing trend too.
 Creators are shifting away from the perfectly curated feed aesthetic, and choosing to share less filtered and more in-the-moment photos of their lives.
 Take Emily Mariko whose simple videos frequently get millions of views, they are perfectly imperfect!

-Grow your business through celebrity and influencer marketing here
+Start growing your business through celebrity and influencer marketing with The Handbook.

-Interested in learning how to gift influencers?
-Here’s 20 ways to help you out
+Interested in learning how to gift to celebrities and influencers?
+Here’s 20 ways to help you out.